-But lots of foods are coincidentally vegan and if you're in Dubai, Abu Dhabi or anywhere in the UAE then you don't have to worry at all as vegan alternatives are easily available due to the growing trend of vegan food in Dubai
+But lots of foods are coincidentally vegan and if you're in Dubai, Abu Dhabi or anywhere in the Middle East, then you don't have to worry at all as vegan alternatives are easily available due to the growing trend of vegan food in Dubai

-There are lots of restaurants in Dubai and Abu Dhabi that use vegan ingredients to make some of your favourite dishes.
+There are lots of restaurants that use vegan ingredients to make some of your favourite dishes.
 Below are some vegan alternatives you can use as a substitute to your favourite foods:

 VEGAN ALTERNATIVES TO MILK: